SkygearIO/guides/skycli/list-of-commands.md

 #### `skycli app get-k8s-credentials`

 Write your Skygear app's Kubernetes credentials to your local config, normally at `~/.kube/config`.
+Useful for things like check the logging of your pod/service.

 #### `skycli app get-k8s-token-request`